cdransf/coryd.dev-next/data/blog/migrating-to-fastmail.md

 date: '2022-04-13'
 draft: false
 tags: ['email', 'fastmail', 'gmail']
-summary: "So you want to migrate over to Fastmail for your email — here's how you can go about doing so as seemlessly as possible."
+summary: "So you want to migrate over to Fastmail for your email — here's how you can go about doing so as seamlessly as possible."
 ---

 So you want to migrate over to Fastmail for your email — here's how you can go about doing so as seamlessly as possible.